online-photo-submission/cloudcard-photo-downloader/README.md

     - username of an Integration System User account that has, at minimum, `Put` permissions on the `Personal Data: Personal Photo` domain.
 - `WorkdayClient.isu.password`
     - password of the account identified by `WorkdayClient.isu.username`
+- `WorkdayStorageService.useFileNameResolver`
+    - default: `false`
+    - set to `true` if configuring a fileNameResolver to customize the names of the files as uploaded into workday.
+    - NOTE: the file name is widely viewable in workday, so ensure it does NOT contain sensitive information.
+The default fileName is `WorkerPhoto.jpg`

 ### File Name Resolver Settings